mouyang2001/rpa-group-12/README.md

 4. Copy the URL of this repository (`https://github.com/mouyang2001/rpa-group-12.git`) into the "Repository URL" field.
    ![clone3](https://github.com/mouyang2001/rpa-group-12/assets/61965934/f7a87b53-22ed-42f4-b605-469bdfba06a8)

+5. Then proceed to `Install dependencies` instructions section.

 ### Install dependencies

 You may need to install some dependencies to run the project.
 Click "Manage packages" to install them.
-The required dependencies you would need to install should be under the "Project Dependencies" tab.
+The required dependencies you need to install should be under the "Project Dependencies" tab.

 ![manage_packages_btn](https://github.com/mouyang2001/rpa-group-12/assets/61965934/689e6f8f-e6d7-4fd8-9a9d-40e6c2662938)

 ### Starting the project

 Once you have opened the project in UiPath, select "Debug" to run the main application.
 This will prompt you to find and select the folder that holds all the invoices from the **Setup** stage.
-Once you select the folder, the application will start to process the invoices.
+Once you select the folder, the application will process the invoices.

-Don't worry if it seems like nothing is happening - the application should be running in the background!
+Logging will also be visible in the debug panel.

-## Result
+## Results

 The bot will generate a new **Excel sheet**, which includes information extracted such as invoice number, total amount, and due date.
 The Excel sheet can be found in the same folder as the invoices.